TurboBiscuit/sm-leaks-blog/posts/brefings/brefing-14.md

 **That's it for today.
 I'll talk about farmbots tomorrow but I prefer to cut these up so there's a build up until survival.
 Thanks for reading, bye!**

+*Editors Note:* This was posted right after as and ammendment to the post above.

+**I forgot to say that you can hold the gloworms underwater and that it serves some purpose.
+I'm guessing it's light but Idk**

-*Editors Note:* This was right after the trailer was released.
+*Final Editors Note:* This was right after the trailer was released.